mseaman26/Portfolio-page-showcasing-web-developement-coding-skills-by-Mike-Seaman/README.md

 ```

 - I used multiple .html files, as mentioned above.
 I was just experimenting and it seemed to work fine, so I went with it.

+## Things I've learned during this project (or maybe already knew, but relearned):
+- CSS is hard, and possibly not my strong suit
+- Visual design and aesthetics in general are also not my strong suits
+- Organization of code is crucial and must be practiced from the beginning of any project
+- I still enjoy learning code!